What is CFD Trading?

 Sell and Buy Prices

 The CFD company quotes a two way price on the market in the same way as would be seen in the underlying asset market.
 This will comprise the bid price and the offer price with the difference between these figures being called the spread.
 Should the investor think that the market will rise they will buy at the higher offer price whereas if they believe it is likely to fall, they will sell at the lower bid price.
+The spread is the charge from the broker for the service of trading.

 In CFD trading there is no natural expiry period.
 Should the investor which to close out their position they can simply place an equal value trade in the opposing direction.
-For example, should an trader purchase 100 shares but then the asset price begins falling they may then decide to close their position to limit their losses.
+For example, should a trader purchase 100 shares but then the asset price begins falling they may then decide to close their position to limit their losses.
 In order to do this, they simply sell 100 of the same shares and accept any losses made.
-Some CFD companies do offer exceptions to this rule however such as forward contracts which have a specified expiry date at some future point.
-Even with these kinds of contracts there is still no need for the investor to wait until the end of the expiry period before being released from their contract as they may simply trade out at any point before the end of the expiry date.
+Some CFD companies do offer exceptions to this rule, however, such as forward contracts which have a specified expiry date at some future point.
+Even with these kinds of contracts, there is still no need for the investor to wait until the end of the expiry period before being released from their contract as they may simply trade out at any point before the end of the expiry date.

 Which Markets Can be Used for CFD Online Trading?